- Executive Director, Europe & the U.S.-UK Business Council, U.S. Chamber of Commerce

 Before joining the Atlantic Council, Workman served in the office of former Sen. Jon Kyl (AZ), advising the senator on economic policy and international issues.
 He also worked at Atlantic Partnership, a think tank dedicated to strengthening U.S.-U.K. ties.

 Originally from Phoenix, Workman earned a bachelor’s degree summa cum laude in political science from the University of Arizona and a master’s in transatlantic relations and political science from the University of North Carolina at Chapel Hill and Sciences Po in Paris.
-He speaks fluent French and has a limited proficiency in Spanish.
+He speaks fluent French and has limited proficiency in Spanish.